mosaicml/composer/composer/algorithms/low_precision_groupnorm/README.md

 ### Implementation Details

-Low Precision GroupNorm is implemented by performing model surgery, which looks for instances of `torch.nn.GroupNorm` and replaces them with `composer.algorithms.LPGroupNorm`, which is a thin wrapper around `torch.nn.GroupNorm` that manually turns autocast off and specifices the input dtype to lower precision.
+Low Precision GroupNorm is implemented by performing model surgery, which looks for instances of `torch.nn.GroupNorm` and replaces them with `composer.algorithms.LPGroupNorm`.
+This class is a thin wrapper around `torch.nn.GroupNorm` that manually turns autocast off and sets the input dtype to lower precision.

 ## Suggested Hyperparameters

-Low Precision GroupNorm utilizes the existing parameters from the original model.
-The functional version of Low Precision GroupNorm allows users to specify the `precision` mode, which should be set to the Composer precision format of your model.
-When using the algorithm through the Composer trainer, Low Precision GroupNorm will use the trainer's `precision` mode.
+Low Precision GroupNorm uses the existing parameters from the original model.
+The functional version of Low Precision GroupNorm allows you to specify the `precision` mode, which should be set to the Composer precision format of your model.
+When using the algorithm through the Composer trainer, Low Precision GroupNorm will use the trainer's `precision` mode automatically.

 ## Technical Details

-Low Precision GroupNorm is meant to replace our Fused GroupNorm algorithm.
-The two algorithms achieve very similar throughput.
-Fused GroupNorm also runs in low precision, but it is a more complex algorithm, since it uses a custom kernel.
-Since the custom kernel provides no additional speedup, we have replaced it with this simpler algorithm.
+Low Precision GroupNorm wraps `torch.nn.GroupNorm`, forcing the module to run in a lower precision if you have autocast enabled.
+This depends on the `precision` argument passed to Trainer, with
+`precision='amp_fp16'` corresponding to `torch.float16` and `precision='amp_bf16'` corresponding to `torch.bfloat16`.

+This algorithm will have no effect if you are running in `fp32` or `fp16` mode.

 > ✅ Low Precision GroupNorm Improves Training Speed
 >